How hospitable are the locals in the Balkans? THIS much! (Description of three events in a single day)

 Starting near the town of Tutin, in the far south of Serbia, the route pedals through the mountainous Sandžak Region and then continues north and west past UNESCO sites and protected areas such as the Tara National Park along the border of Bosnia and Herzegovina.
 From Tutin, Serbia’s Trans Dinarica heads to Novi Pazar before heading northwest to Sjenica and the Special Nature Reserve Uvac.
 The trail then rolls toward the resort town of Zlatibor and the beautiful, ethno-architecture tourism center in and around Mokra Gora, perched in the Dinaric Alps.
 The route finishes its Serbian section along the banks of the Drina River in the town of Bajina Bašta.

-The Trans Dinarica is the first and only cycle route to connect all eight countries of the Western Balkans.
+The Trans Dinarica bike trail is the first and only cycle route to connect all eight countries of the Western Balkans.
 The route — linking Slovenia, Croatia, Bosnia and Herzegovina, Montenegro, Albania, Kosovo, North Macedonia, and Serbia — visits national parks, UNESCO sites, villages, and diverse points of interest.
-A cultural corridor as well as a bicycle itinerary, the Trans Dinarica provides a way to discover the region and its traditions with slow-travel intention.
+A cultural corridor as well as a bicycle itinerary, the Trans Dinarica provides a way to discover the region and its traditions with a slow-travel intention.
 The route creates a main backbone bicycle trail for the entire Western Balkans and encourages local travel operators to utilize the Trans Dinarica as a responsible tourism engine.

 Live from Serbia’s section of Trans Dinarica: We love it.
 Honestly.